Close Menu

 Understanding Emergency Funds

-An emergency fund is a stash of liquid savings set aside to cover unexpected events — things like car repairs, medical bills, sudden job loss, or urgent home repairs.
+An emergency fund is a stash of liquid savings set aside to cover unexpected expenses — such as car repairs, medical bills, a sudden job loss, or urgent home repairs.
 The goal is to avoid scrambling, borrowing on high-interest credit cards, or dipping into long-term investments when immediate cash is needed.

 Build Your Emergency Fund for Financial Security